Twister (game): Phenomenon

 Twister, much like the hula hoop, was one of the many toy fad phenomena that came about in the second half of the 20th century.
-Microsoft Encarta labels Twister as being an "industry phenomenon" that "captures the public's imagination, and sells in the millions".
-Being one of the earliest toy fads and a "national craze for a short time", Twister was a game that was able to bring all age groups together, whether children or adults.
-Twister, being both globally spread and highly popular, is unlike other games of its stature in the sense that it is accepted by all social classes.
-In an article by Richard A. Peterson (sociologist) and Albert Simkus, they state, "While the evidence of the first half of this century suggests strong links between social status and cultural taste, there is growing evidence that there is no longer a one-to-one correspondence between taste and status group membership in advanced postindustrial societies like the United States".
+Microsoft Encarta labeled Twister as being an "industry phenomenon" that "captures the public's imagination, and sells in the millions".
+Being one of the earliest toy fads and a "national craze for a short time", Twister was able to bring all age groups together, whether children or adults.

 Accessibility

 There are publicly available instructions on how to alter a Twister game to make it accessible to color-blind individuals and to completely blind individuals.

 Blindfolded Twister is an accessible variant where there are four different tactile symbols on the mat, and the players are blindfolded and have to find a circle with the named symbol by feeling.

 Reception

+In 1967, a year after its release, 3 million Twister games were sold.

 Games magazine included Twister in their "Top 100 Games of 1980", praising it as being "nearly as well known as Spin the Bottle, and ten times more enjoyable" while noting that it is "Best played on a soft surface with people you'd like to know better."

 Games magazine included Twister in their "Top 100 Games of 1981", noting that "To become a grandmaster at Twister, the first requirement is agility" and that "Like any good party game, Twister can be fun or it can be humiliating."

 Games magazine included Twister in their "Top 100 Games of 1982", noting that players can "Become a human pretzel in this popular party game for people who don't mind getting better acquainted" but cautioned to "watch the person with the spinner—the temptation to cheat and call the most difficult move is usually irresistible".